 With more than 2,000 reviews, Primal Kitchen’s avocado oil mayo is a cult favorite.
 This spread is made from wholesome ingredients such as organic eggs, vinegar, sea salt, and rosemary extract.

 It’s easy to get your pasta fix with our ketogenic noodles.
 Popular in Asian cuisine, shirataki noodles soak up the rich flavor of the sauce they’re paired with.
 Bonus: they’re already cooked—just toss ‘em into curries or bolognese.

 When you fill your freezer with keto-friendly proteins, you’re halfway to dinner.
 Our customizable box makes it easy to choose your favorite cuts.

-Here’s a new recipe for every day of the week.
+After you’ve stocked up on keto-friendly groceries, here’s a new recipe for every day of the week.
 It’s a combination of breakfast, lunch, and dinner options so you can mix and match to discover what you like best.

 Whether you’re cooking for a crowd or just want a fridge full of ready-made meals, this Whole30® and keto breakfast casserole delivers.
 (It’s also gluten-free, and paleo.)
 We recommend making the entire casserole the night before so all you have to do in the morning is slide it into the oven.

 Eggs are always a smart breakfast choice, but they’re versatile enough to work for lunch or dinner too.
 This recipe cooks them in a skillet with rich coconut milk and lots of spinach.

 We’re betting these Japanese-inspired chicken meatballs will be a hit at dinner time.
 Each bite is infused with scallions, bok choy, and ginger.
 Zucchini noodles make it a meal.